KBAlign: Efficient Self Adaptation on Specific Knowledge Bases: Experiment

 \subsection{Other Settings}

-For the training process, we tune all parameters of MiniCPM, while conduct a parameter-efficient tuning for LLaMA-3.1, utilizing the LoRA~\citep{hu2021lora} strategy to reduce the need for computing power costs.
-We adopt the mixed-precision training with the BMTrain~\footnote{\url{https://github.com/OpenBMB/ModelCenter?tab=readme-ov-file}} and LLaMA Factory~\citep{zheng2024llamafactory} framework to speed up.
+We tune all parameters of MiniCPM, while conduct a parameter-efficient tuning for LLaMA-3.1, utilizing the LoRA~\citep{hu2021lora} strategy to reduce the need for computing power costs.

-For the inference process in both annotation and test, we adopt the bge-large-en-v1.5 model for English materials and bge-base-zh-v1.5 for Chinese~\citep{bge_embedding} as the basic retriever of RAG.
 In the test scenario, the chunks of KB materials are divided with less than 128 tokens, and the top 8 relevant chunks are provided.
-To ensure continuity of information, we apply an overlap rate of 15\% between consecutive chunks.
-We adopt vLLM~\cite{kwon2023efficient} to speed up inference.

-For time cost estimation, we provide the result on ASQA after scaling to the capacity of an A100 GPU: short-dependency annotation for 1k data items takes 30 min, long-dependency annotation for 1k data items takes 140 min, and iterative tuning process takes 160 min.